lavendermistyco/WordSearch/README.md

     output: "[(0 , 4)SW, (1 , 2)E]"
 ```
-Note: The funnction will return "Not Found" if the word is not in the matrix!
+Note: The function will return "Not Found" if the word is not in the matrix!

 Please enjoy my solution and feel free to add suggestions.